Menu

 Lauren Cook

 Lauren Cook joined SOSL as the Executive Director in January 2021.
 She brings over 30 years of non-profit management experience in the San Diego region.
 Lauren was inspired by the opportunity to work for SOSL and promote its mission to provide hope, comfort, and healing to those in grief from suicide loss and promote suicide awareness and prevention.
-She is a survivor of suicide loss from her past work with underserved populations and the “ripple effect” of suicide which further cemented her commitment to SOSL.
+She is a survivor of suicide loss from her past work with underserved populations and the “ripple effect” of suicide which further cements her commitment to SOSL.

 “A suicide is like a pebble in a pond.
 The waves ripple outward.
 Visually, when you see a pebble drop into a pond, it’s something small that makes a big impact.
 The first “waves,” close by, are big, and as they move outward, they get smaller and smaller.
 The reach of the pebble’s waves is much greater than the size of the pebble itself.